JohnH2448/Anvil-Demo/README.md

 (Be careful with this, as deviating from default memory has not been fully verified as of yet.
 This is near on the to-do list.)

-Anvil-Core uses a decoupled memory interface, allowing the core to operate with any external RAM implementation that conforms to the defined handshake protocol.
+Anvil-Demo uses a decoupled memory interface, allowing the core to operate with any external RAM implementation that conforms to the defined handshake protocol.
 The included LUTRAM/BRAM implementation in the `Core/` directory is intended for initial bring-up and simulation, but can be modified or replaced as needed.

 The size of the default memory can be configured by adjusting the `memoryBytes` parameter in `ConfigPack.sv`.
 It is recommended to use a word-aligned, power-of-two depth depth to avoid invalid or unmapped address ranges.

 If you choose to replace the default memory implementation, you may need to create a custom HDL memory harness that satisfies the required handshake behavior.
 The full protocol specification is provided in `Core/Interface/`.

-Anvil-Core guarantees deterministic behavior and will strictly adhere to this interface contract.
+Anvil-Demo guarantees deterministic behavior and will strictly adhere to this interface contract.
 However, the core assumes standard synchronous setup and hold timing.
 When interfacing with asynchronous memory or memory operating in a separate clock domain, additional synchronization logic **must be implemented** in the harness to handle clock domain crossing and prevent metastability.

 ## Supported CSR Reference Table
 | CSR       | ACCESS | NOTES                                 |